sha0634/stp2025Project/README.md

 # Recipe Generator + Grocery List

 A beautiful, modern web application that helps you discover recipes based on available ingredients and generates organized grocery lists.
-Built with React frontend and Express backend, designed for deployment on Render.
+Built with React frontend and Express backend.

 ## Features